smirnov-am/email-capture/README.md

  1. Deploy guide
  2. Provide working example

 > Do you need help with hosting this form?
-Reach you to me at msc.smirnov.am@gmail.com
+Reach out to me at msc.smirnov.am@gmail.com